 - a.
-A disciplinary warning letter from the Associate Dean for Curriculum. - b.
-Administrative removal from the class with an automatic "F" grade for the class. - c.
-Academic probation for one full academic semester following the adjudication of the student as academically dishonest. - d.
-Suspension from the university for at least one full academic semester following the adjudication of the student as academically dishonest. - e.
+A disciplinary warning letter from the Associate Provost for Curriculum. - b.
+An automatic "F" for the course. - c.
+Suspension from the university for at least one full academic semester following the adjudication of the student as academically dishonest. - d.
 Expulsion from the university.